-Based in Kanawha County, the network is part of West Virginia University Extension Service and provides support for afterschool programs.
+Based in Kanawha County, the network is part of West Virginia University Extension and provides support for afterschool programs.
 The afterschool field is an essential part of West Virginia communities’ responses to the coronavirus pandemic, and programs will continue to play a critical role throughout recovery.

 “We want to focus on what we can do to help strengthen programs and support families around this time.
 We want to learn more about their needs,” said Susan Gamble, director of the West Virginia Statewide Afterschool Network.